| This document is also available as

 Abstract: An interpretation of Abadi and Cardelli's first-order

-Imperative Object Calculus into a typed -calculus is presented.
+Imperative Object Calculus into a typed

 The interpretation validates the subtyping relation and the typing judgements